ScottySchmidt/AWS_DataEngineer_API/README.md

    **Output:** `s3://<your-bucket>/bls_data.json` (or a timestamped variant)

-4. **Data Processing and Analysis**
+3. **Data Processing and Analysis**
-   Loads the stored data from S3 into Pandas for cleaning, transformation, and analytical reporting.
+   Loads stored data from S3 into Pandas within AWS Lambda for cleaning, joining datasets, transforming columns, and generating analytical reports.
+   In parallel, development is underway to enable querying and analysis directly in Amazon Athena for scalable, serverless analytics.
    [View Notebook](aws-data-pipeline-warehouse-part3.ipynb)

-5. **Automated Data Pipeline (Infrastructure as Code)** This stage packages the entire pipeline into a repeatable, deployable AWS infrastructure setup.
+4. **Automated Data Pipeline (Infrastructure as Code)** This stage packages the entire pipeline into a repeatable, deployable AWS infrastructure setup.
    We’re using the AWS Cloud Development Kit (CDK) to define resources in Python and deploy them via CloudFormation.